jamesdeluk/hugo/content/posts/data-and-analytics/analysing-dvla-data.md

 This was fun!
 Using publicly-accessible data, transforming it, calculating new columns, plotting to observe trends, and then a custom search for vehicles fulfilling specific criteria.

 Out of everything I’ve discovered, the old MGs and Triumphs really stood out.
 Several models have gone from more-SORN to more-Licensed, and they exist in high enough volumes that it’s actually feasible to buy one.
 Others - such as the Jensen or Lancia or Alfa - only had one or two for sale, or fewer, and they’re not cheap.
 Looking on Auto Trader, MGB GTs vary from £4k to £20, depending on condition; Triumph Stags are £10k to £30k.
 I’d be curious to see how the prices of these change over the coming years, especially with the move towards EVs - maybe there will be more demand for these small, retro British cars.

+I went on to create a dashboard for this data using Power BI.
+You can see the post here: [https://www.jamesgibbins.com/dvla-data-dashboard/](https://www.jamesgibbins.com/dvla-data-dashboard/)